 Failure to follow this order is a misdemeanor and punishable by a maximum fine of $5,000, or imprisonment of not more than one year, or both.
 Enforcement will be handled by each of Hawaiʻi’s four counties.

-In the March 21, 2020 press conference, the governor said that the traveler is fully responsible for the cost of the quarantine.
+The traveler is fully responsible for the cost of the quarantine.